RemonComputer/deep-learning-course-project-shared/README.md

 - The Training Data has been restricted using the script in "Filtering Training Data" folder.
 - To modify the filtering modify the "file main.py" but you will find the filtered training data at: https://drive.google.com/open?id=10K3UcGn0WhDaXdTdiKx4QhQIeXBd-5RF

+# How to work with colab with Julia
+- see "Hacking Google Colab For Julia" Folder

 # To do
 - Make an initialization notebook that install julia and download the shared dataset
-- Put another folder that explains how to filter the dataset and how hacking colab words (don't forget to add the credits links)